TaruDesigns/breadbot/README.md

 # 1. BreadBot

 Discord bot that sees your bread pics and confirms that it is, in fact, bread, using computer vision.
-Based on discord.py.
+Based on discord.py using YOLOv8

 ## 1.1.
 Why